blurfx/KakaoTalkAdBlock/README.md

 ![](https://raw.githubusercontent.com/blurfx/KakaoTalkAdBlock/main/kakaotalk.png)

-This program runs in the tray.
-To exit, double-click the tray icon.
+This program runs in the background.

+Right-click the tray icon to quit, or to check for new versions.

+*Earlier versions of 2.2.0 can be quit by double-clicking the tray icon.*

 ![](https://raw.githubusercontent.com/blurfx/KakaoTalkAdBlock/main/tray.png)